VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-Form the flap by folding the leather over about 6 cm on each side.
+Form the flap by folding the leather over approximately 6 cm on each side.

 4. Sew the lengths

-Sew the top and bottom lengths of the notebook cover 3/4 mm from the maximum edge.
+Sew the top and bottom lengths of the notebook cover 3/4 mm from the edge maximum.

-Also make a decorative seam all around the tongue 3/4 mm from the edge.
-This tongue can be doubled (leather on each side) to have a little more hold.
+Also, add a decorative stitch all around the tab, 3/4 mm from the edge.
+This tab can be reinforced (leather on both sides) for added strength.

-Close the notebook or book cover, then mark a point in the center of the back.
+Close the notebook or book cover, then mark a dot in the center of the back.

-Drill a Ø 3 mm hole at this location.
+Drill a 3 mm diameter hole at this location.

-Mark the location of the staple legs on each side of the Ø 3 mm hole.
+Mark the position of the staple prongs on each side of the Ø 3 mm hole.

 Then make 2/3 mm slits at the markings with a cutter.